Parent & Caregiver Guide to Driving With a Child Who Has a Disability

 MoneyGeek spoke with ASD experts to provide insights on how to manage traveling with children with disabilities.
 From their clinical practice treating children on the autism spectrum, these experts offer practical advice and perspectives on how and why to travel successfully with kids who have disabilities.

 - What are some of the challenges that present themselves when traveling with kids with disabilities?

 - What are some of the strategies parents can use for planning a road trip to minimize disruption for kids with disabilities?

 - What makes travel, or road trips in particular, difficult for kids on the autism spectrum?

 - Why is travel essential even if it is difficult?
 What is the value of this kind of travel for families with kids who have a disability?

 Chief, Developmental and Behavioral Pediatrics at Atrius Health

 Licensed Child and Adolescent Psychologist at a private practice in Raleigh, North Carolina

-Additional Resources for Traveling With Children With Special Needs
+Additional Resources for Traveling With Children With Disabilities

-There are many resources for people with ASD and specifically to help families traveling with children who have special needs.
+There are many resources for people with ASD and specifically to help families traveling with children who have disabilities.
 Some resources include: